TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

       'example'

-   The outermost leading and trailing *chars* argument values are stripped from the string.
-Characters are removed from the leading end until reaching a string character that is not contained in the set of characters in *chars*.
+   The outermost leading and trailing *chars* argument values are stripped kutoka the string.
+Characters are removed kutoka the leading end until reaching a string character that is not contained in the set of characters in *chars*.
 A similar action takes place on the trailing end.
    For example::